4. Write a Research Proposal

 Please provide the English Language test score report, e.g. IELTS, TOEFL IBT, PTE academic, if applicable.
 Native English speakers or applicants with an entry qualification that was obtained from a country/region as listed where English is the native language are not required for this qualification.
 Please refer to the English Language Requirement Page for details.

-Domestic Chinese applicants must provide both sides of your Identity Card.
+Domestic Chinese applicants must provide copies of both sides of your Identity Card.

 Hong Kong and Macau applicants must also provide the Mainland travel permit card in addition to your Identity Card.